-In our study, the maturation state of 106 individuals is uncertain according to the phenotypic method, i.e. individuals that look like mature parrs.
-However, following ultrasound examination, it is found that 89.6 % of those parrs are indeed mature.
-This result acknowledge the high level of expertise of our trained operators to assess the maturation state of parrs from external phenotypic examination.
-Conversely, no gonad is detected in 10.4% of those parrs (false positive) and the field operators do not detect milt nor suspect maturity in 5.6 % of the mature males (false negative).
-This later proportion differ between the two operators (p = 0.008).
-None of the other variables had a significant effect.
+In our study, the maturation state of 106 individuals is uncertain according to the phenotypic method, i.e. individuals that look like mature parrs but do not produce milt.
+However, following ultrasound examination, 89.6 % of those parrs are indeed found to be mature.
+This result acknowledges the high level of expertise of our trained operators to assess the maturation state of parrs from external phenotypic examination.
+Conversely, gonads are not detected in 10.4% of those parrs (false positive) and the field operators do not detect milt nor suspect maturity in 5.6 % of the actually mature males (false negative).
+This later proportion differs between the two operators (p = 0.008).
+None of the other variables has a significant effect.
 This highlights how difficult it is to assess parr maturation from external examination in the field in a fully reliable and replicable manner.

-Contrary to the phenotypic method, it is assume that the ultrasound method cannot produce false positive data, because gonads large enough to be detected by the ultrasound equipment are only found in mature parrs.
-The ultrasound operator miss 2.7% of the males producing milt (false negative).
-The sample size is too small to assess the potential effect of external factors through multivariate analysis.
-Still, this shows that ultrasound imaging is nevertheless subject to a low degree of uncertainty in maturity assessment.
+Contrary to the phenotypic method, it is assumed that the ultrasound method cannot produce false positives, because gonads large enough to be detected by the ultrasound equipment are only found in mature parrs.
+The ultrasound operator missed 2.7% of the males producing milt (false negative).
+The sample size is too small to assess the potential effect of external factors on this proportion through multivariate analysis.
+Still, this shows that ultrasound imaging is still subject to a low degree of uncertainty in maturity assessment.
 The correct interpretation of ultrasound images depends on the skill of the operator.
 Indeed, some training is required to operate the transducer in a fluent way and navigate between different anatomic layers.
 In this regard, a good knowledge of the internal structure for the species of interest is a prerequisite.
-This also improves the quality of the ultrasound snapshots and minimizes misinterpretation issues.
+This improves the quality of the ultrasound snapshots and minimizes misinterpretation issues.
 In hindsight, it is also recommended that all ultrasounds should be examined and interpreted by multiple operators.
 This ensures a quick examination and thus minimizes the impact on fish wellbeing.

 Table 1.
 Comparison of the number of records using external phenotypic observation (rows) and ultrasound imaging (columns) to assess maturation in parrs each year.